This post may contain affiliate links. Please read my disclosure policy.

 - Red onion

-- Cooked noodles: Hokkein, udon, ramen or pad-thai rice noodles
+- Cooked noodles: Udon, ramen, soba noodles or pad-thai rice noodles will all work in this salad.

-- Optional: Add in a handful of any other leftover vegetable bits you might have on hand, such as matchstick-sliced carrots, snow peas or snap peas.
+- Optional: Add in a handful of any other fresh vegetables you might have on hand, such as matchstick-sliced carrots, snow peas or snap peas.

-The secret sauce behind this flavorful salad is a dressing that bursts with tangy fresh lime Here’s what you need:
+The secret sauce behind this flavorful salad is a peanut-lime dressing that bursts with freshness.
+Here’s what you need to mix it up:

 - Fresh lime juice